Pied Piper, The (1942)

 Review:

-It’s hard not to enjoy this warm-hearted adaptation of Nevil Shute’s novel, about an unlikely hero (Woolley) who finds himself shepherding a passel of kids through war-torn Europe.
-The Pied Piper is more of a fable than a realistic story — indeed, because it was clearly shot on Hollywood sound stages, one never feels as though the characters are in any true danger.
+This warm-hearted adaptation of Nevil Shute’s novel — about an unlikely hero (Woolley) who finds himself shepherding a passel of kids through war-torn Europe — is more a fable than a realistic story; indeed, because it was clearly shot on Hollywood sound stages, one never feels as though the characters are in any true danger.
 Woolley’s performance is the undisputed highlight of the film: he keeps things at a consistently humorous level.
 No matter how dire the circumstances he and his kids face (including death by Nazis), we know he will always stand up for his rights.
 I especially like his interactions with McDowell and Garner, both of whom show ample evidence of their natural ability as child actors.

 Redeeming Qualities and Moments: